View of an exam room at SHS

 When should I get tested?

-The free month-long testing will be offered Monday through Friday, 8:45 a.m. to 5 p.m., starting on Monday, April 3.
+The free month-long testing will be offered Monday through Friday, 8:45 a.m. to 5 p.m., starting on Monday, April 1.
 For students who are seeking testing for any incidents that may occur during Spring Break, Reid cautions that a two-week waiting period may yield more accurate results, but don’t wait if you’re experiencing symptoms.

 “For syphilis, gonorrhea and chlamydia testing, the best time for accuracy for the testing that we do here at UD is two weeks after an encounter,” said Reid.
-“But we would never want someone who is having symptoms or someone who is told they have had an exposure to wait two weeks.
-[They] should be seen as an earlier appointment.”
+“But we would never want someone who is having symptoms or someone who is told they have had an STI exposure to wait two weeks.
+They should be seen as an earlier appointment.”

 Why should I get tested?

-Even if you aren’t experiencing symptoms, there’s a still a chance you could have an STI if you’re sexually active.
+Even if you aren’t experiencing symptoms, there’s still a chance you could have an STI if you’re sexually active.

 “STIs like chlamydia can have no symptoms for 70 percent of cases,” said Reid.
-“Long term effects of STIs can be things like infertility and chronic pelvic pain.”
+“Long-term effects of STIs can be things like infertility and chronic pelvic pain.”

-Reid wants students to know that some questions asked by SHS practitioners may make them uncomfortable, but that it’s important to be honest; nobody is being judged.
+Reid wants students to know that some questions asked by SHS practitioners may make them uncomfortable, but that it’s important to be honest.
+Nobody is being judged.

 “When scheduling an STI screening appointment, students should know that we usually will start off by just asking some questions that can feel intrusive at first,” said Reid.
 “We’re not asking the questions ‘just because.’
 We are asking them to be sure that we assess their risks for proper testing.
 We’re used to asking them all the time and there is no judgment on your behavior.
-We ask the same questions to every person, regardless of their gender identity, their sexual partners or practices.”
+We ask the same questions to every person, regardless of their gender identity, sexual partners or practices.”

 How is testing done?